theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 }
 ```
 :zap: :zap: :zap:
 As you might have noticed in the example above the blinking interval is not always changed immediately after turning the knob.
 Especially when there are long breaks.
 The reason for this is that `delay()` pauses the program completely for time specified.
 We better use `millis()` when timing is key.
 See [the blink-without-delay example](https://docs.arduino.cc/built-in-examples/digital/BlinkWithoutDelay) and also [this explanation](https://makeabilitylab.github.io/physcomp/arduino/led-blink.html#blink-without-using-delays).
+There is an example in the code-section [here](/code/arduino/8c_ analogIn2digitalOut/8c_ analogIn2digitalOut.ino)
 :zap: :zap: :zap:

 ### talk2me